Jimzical/Golang/README.md

 ## Examples

 ### Example: Basic
-- In this ### Example, the Abs method has a receiver of type Vertex named v
+- In this example, the Abs method has a receiver of type Vertex named v
 ```go
 package main